JMMP-Group/GO-iniTS/README.md

 The following [rose-suite.conf@289674](https://code.metoffice.gov.uk/trac/roses-u/browser/c/x/9/2/4/trunk/rose-suite.conf?rev=289674) file is used in case of GOSI10-025 (30 iterations of seaoverland are used).

-## How to use the WOA13v2-OMIP_eORCA-025 T/S fields to initialise GOSI10p1.1
+## How to use the WOA13v2-OMIP_eORCA-025 T/S fields to initialise GOSI10p1.2

+While testing the new initial condition with GOSI10p1.2, I found that we first need to conduct a 10 days long run with Smagorinsky viscosity to ensure that the run is stable and after using the restart from this simulation to initialise the lopng simulation with the standard viscosity.
+The same procedure was needed also with GOSI9-12 but not with GOSI9-025.

+The suite [u-dg800@289603](https://code.metoffice.gov.uk/trac/roses-u/browser/d/g/8/0/0/trunk?rev=289603) was used to run the 10 days long simulation and create the restart for the longer GOSI10p1.2 simulation.
+The suite [u-dg878@289604](https://code.metoffice.gov.uk/trac/roses-u/browser/d/g/8/7/8/trunk?rev=289604) was used to run the 33 years long GOSI10p1.2.

+For clarity: GOSI10p1.2 is the release of GOSI10 with new bathymetry, JRAA-55do forcing and WOA13v2-OMIP initial state.